 The Cambridge Innovation Center of Boston, MA, has hosted the two-day seminar titled Fostering International Entrepreneurship & Innovation: U.S. & Italian, Strategies for Turning Academic Research into Business.

-The event, promoted and organized by the Investments Desk of the Italian Trade Commission in New York [2], had the scope to foster, through public intervention, the technological collaboration between the USA and Italy.
+The event, promoted and organized by the Investments Desk of the Italian Trade Commission in New York, had the scope to foster, through public intervention, the technological collaboration between the USA and Italy.

-In those two days, all participants, mostly researchers and venture capitalists, were provided with the necessary tools and incentives to favor the commercialization of university research and the creation of start-ups and spin-offs, facilitating, the transfer of knowledge, know-how and experiences gained from the best practices performed in the United States, specifically in Boston, and in Italy.
+In those two days, all participants, mostly researchers and venture capitalists, were provided with the necessary tools and incentives to favor the commercialization of university research and the creation of start-ups and spin-offs, facilitating, the transfer of knowledge, know-how and experiences gained from converted by Web2PDFConvert.com degrees.